|What is 'Reputation'?|

 |Post rating reputation|

-Once you have rated a post, your choice will be highlighted either in green, if you liked their post, or red, if you didn't.
+Once you have rated a post, your choice will be highlighted in green, like this.

 Post ratings will give also indicate how many times a post has been rated by other members, for example: